-As legendary watchmakers of yesterday slowly pass away we must welcome the new era of budding watch makers and brand people who will ensure that mechanical watches not only thrive for the next 50 years, but also that they remain true to their origins as hand-made object.
+As legendary watchmakers of yesterday slowly pass away we must welcome the new era of budding watch makers and brand people who will ensure that mechanical watches not only thrive for the next 50 years, but also that they remain true to their origins as hand-made objects.
 Not quite at the point where he is producing the latter, but new brand Mooren was started by Mick Mooren, a 19 year old Dutch teenager.

 His new brand's first watches are called the "New Vintage."
 Like boutique California brand Xetum, Mooren watches opt for a lugless style case.
 His are 42.2mm wide and 12.3mm thick.
 He has attempted to imbue them with a vintage look that is also modern.
 Has he succeed?
 Sure, why not.
 The pieces look nice enough and certainly satisfy me as a first attempt.
 Nice work Mick, keep it up.